doughbryce/capstone/readme.md

 * users can draw profile pictures, have display names, and have a short bio description on their profile
 * users can share answers to different outlets
 * users can edit their answers
+* account recovery
+* custom validate that email is unique, so it doesnt throw an error page when registering
 * themed days with different question types - (debate, polls, storytime, drawings, etc...)
 * styling
 	* smooth edges